brygrill/wab-react-webpack/README.md

-# This repo is archived now!
+### Heads up!
+This repo is archived.
+I don't use this for work anymore, and don't have the bandwidth to maintain.
+It needs to be rewritten with Typescript and newer build tools anyway.

 # :globe_with_meridians: Web AppBuilder + React Template